eoinkelly/notes/ruby/book-the-well-grounded-rubyist.md

 1. explicit assignment
 2. binding of method arguments to method parameters

-All variables in ruby are _references_ to object except for the following _immediate values_
+All variables in ruby are _references_ to object except for the following _immediate values_:

 1. integers
 1. symbols